technix/atrament.ink/docs/ink-scripting.md

 # Introduction to Ink

-Ink is a scripting language, designed for interactive scripts.
+Ink is a scripting language designed for interactive scripts.
 It provides a text flow with choices and rich features for dynamic text generation.

 Atrament uses Ink to describe the game flow and control the story presentation.